NZAEE Submission on Proposal to Replace NCEA

 Education should prepare our young people for a complex and evolving future, with key values and skills such as critical thinking, action competence, empathy and kaitiakitanga.
 These are best developed through learning contexts that combine traditional subjects, supported by pedagogical approaches such as project- and place-based learning.
 There is clear messaging in the consultation document and Cabinet paper that schools will no longer be able to cater to students’ interests, strengths and aspirations by creating localised and interdisciplinary courses.
 This is highly concerning and we disagree with this proposal, noting some specific points related to our subject area:

-• Education for Sustainability (EfS) is taught as both a standalone subject and also within senior courses from a range of learning areas, including sciences, social sciences, outdoor education and others.
-Secondary teachers spoken with are very concerned about how the proposed changes will limit their “ability to develop courses based on student need and interest”, including the risk of less engagement with their local environment, community and issues.
+• Secondary teachers spoken with are very concerned about how the proposed changes will limit their “ability to develop courses based on student need and interest”, including the risk of less engagement with their local environment, community and issues.
+We are also concerned that any removal of a visible pathway for careers in sustainability will limit student options as many jobs are being advertised with a need for sustainability knowledge and skills.

 3. Equity and Inclusion